typegoose/typegoose/docs/guides/error-warning-details.md

 ### NodeJS Version [E002]

-Error: `You are using a NodeJS Version below 16.20.1, Please Upgrade!
+Error: `You are using a NodeJS Version below 20.19.0, Please Upgrade!
 [E002]`

 Error Class: `Error`

 Details:
-Typegoose requires at least NodeJS Version 16.20.1, because:
+Typegoose requires at least the mentioned NodeJS Version, because:

 - it is the mongoose minimal nodejs version
 - it is the lowest LTS version, which many (dev) dependencies already require